San Francisco Ferry Building: Clocks

 The original clock mechanism was refurbished in 2000; it is complete and intact, despite two previous modifications.
 The Ferry Building has its original Special #4 clock made in 1898 by the Boston clock maker E. Howard.
 It was the largest wind-up, mechanical dial clock in the world but is now powered by an electric motor.
 The four dials are each 22 ft in diameter, and a portion of the dial appears to be back-lit at night.
 This is the effect of two concentric dials on each clock face, in which the inner dial is lit and visible at night.

 Although the hands and a small portion of the works are now powered by an electric motor, the entire clock mechanism is still there.
 The huge weight hangs in its 48 ft shaft; once wound, it formerly kept the clock running for eight days.
 The 16 ft pendulum also remains, but it is motionless, replaced by electric power.

-There is also a set of horn loudspeakers above the clock that play Westminster Chimes on the hour and make a loud siren noise every Tuesday at noon on the hour.
+There was a set of electronic loudspeakers above the clock that played Westminster Chimes on the hour and made a loud siren noise every Tuesday at noon on the hour until their removal in 2024 due to issues with the city's siren system.
+These speakers replaced a 30-horsepower "Instant Blast" mechanical siren built by local company Heath Engineering Laboratories which was installed in 1918.
+The siren saw daily use at noon until it was shut off in 1972 due to noise complaints and mechanical failure.
+The siren was destroyed during restoration of the building in 2001; its remains were preserved at the San Francisco National Maritime Museum.